 Best for: humanities, international studies, English-friendly campus life

-Sophia University is underrated in a lot of ranking-only lists, but it’s genuinely one of the most international-student-friendly universities in Tokyo.
+Sophia University is sometimes overlooked in ranking-based comparisons, yet it is widely regarded as one of the top universities in Tokyo for international students.
 Sophia University, founded in 1913, has its main campus in Yotsuya, Tokyo, a prime location in Tokyo—close to Shinjuku, Shibuya, and Tokyo Station, making life and commuting extremely convenient.
 The name “Sophia” itself comes from “divine wisdom,” reflecting the university’s international character and strong language proficiency, making it one of Tokyo’s most popular private universities for international students.
 Crucially, Sophia’s internationalization isn’t just for show: upon entering the campus, you’ll immediately feel the mingling of Western and Asian students, with English conversations flowing naturally.

 If you’re interested in English-taught programs, Sophia has a solid foundation: it established one of the earliest degree-granting English-taught programs in Japan in 1949 and was selected for the Japanese government’s “Global 30” internationalization project in 2009 (one of only 13 universities nationwide).
 The university is particularly strong in foreign languages, international education, and humanities and social sciences, and also offers graduate programs in theology, human sciences, global studies, science and engineering, and earth and environmental sciences.
 Sophia doesn’t have on-campus dorms due to its central Tokyo location.
 The university operates a dedicated men’s dorm in Tokyo and also partners with private student residences, which many female students choose for safety and convenience.